mpesavento/arg-mine/docs/setup_ec2.rst

         rm get-docker.sh
         sudo usermod -aG docker ubuntu

     You will need to log out and log back in to get access to the docker daemon.
-If you do not, you may see a message like ``ERRO[0000] failed to dial gRPC: cannot connect to the Docker daemon.
+If you do not, when you run a ``docker`` command you may see a message like ``ERRO[0000] failed to dial gRPC: cannot connect to the Docker daemon.
 Is 'docker daemon' running on this host?: dial unix /var/run/docker.sock:
     connect: permission denied``.
 If this is the case, logout and log back in to the server.